PinkrahNanaOfosuhene/PinkrahNanaOfosuhene/README.md

 <p align="justify">
 Whether it’s research, programming, or mentorship, I aim to make a meaningful impact in climate science, epidemiology, and education.
-I’m driven by the desire to use my skills to foster resilience, advocate for impactful policy decisions, and empower others through hands-on learning.
+I am driven by the desire to use my skills to foster resilience, advocate for impactful policy decisions, and empower others through hands-on learning.
 </p>

 <h2 align="center">🔥 Skills & Tools 🔥</h2>